Shift3/boilerplate-client-angular/README.md

 ### Local Development

 To work with the project directly, the development machine needs [Angular CLI](https://github.com/angular/angular-cli) installed (which requires `node` and `npm`).
 The project has been configured to use `yarn` in addition for package dependency management.

+### CI

+This project is configured to work with CircleCI.
+The CI builds the application, runs tests, and runs the linter.
+All of these jobs need to pass for the CI build to succeed.
+The config file is found [here](https://github.com/Shift3/boilerplate-client-angular/blob/development/.circleci/config.yml).
+The project name needs to match the new project name for the builds to succeed.

 #### Development server